soccermaganti/CS326FinalProject/README.md

 # Example Installation Steps
 1. Clone the repository: `git clone https://github.com/soccermaganti/CS326FinalProject.git`
 2. Navigate to the project directory: `cd CS326FinalProject`
-3. Install dependencies: `npm install`
+3. Install dependencies in following order: `npm install`, `npm install express`, `npm install morgan`,
-4. Start the localhost server by doing node server/app.js and then open it up in your browser (node HomePage/app.js)
+4. Start the localhost server by doing node node HomePage/app.js and then open it up in your browser
 ```

 ## 5. Configuration <a name="configuration"></a>